RobertEichenseer/OpenAI.EmbeddingsDistraction/README.md

 ***As expected***:
 - Taking the cosine distance from the ACI documentation (which supports the query best) as base:
-  - Shakespeare's book (non matchin facts) has a deviation of ~ 98 %
+  - Shakespeare's book (= just distracting data) has a deviation of ***~ 98 %***.
-  - AKS documentation (similar facts) has a deviation of ~ 34 %
+  - AKS documentation (= distracting data, but somehow related data) has a deviation of ***~ 34 %***

-***Interesting***:
+***Learning***:
-- There's a major difference if 'distracting data' (= Shakespeare's book) is provided after or before 'facts' (= ACI documentation):
+- There's a major difference if 'distracting data' (= Shakespeare's book) is provided after or before 'supporting data' (= ACI documentation):
-  - 'Distracting text' at the beginning: Deviation of ***~ 13 % to ~ 21 %*** depending on the amount of 'distracting text'
+  - 'Distracting data' at the beginning: Deviation of ***~ 13 % to ~ 21 %*** depending on the amount of 'distracting data'
-  - 'Distracting text' at the end of the text: Deviation of ***~ 1.3 % to ~ 4 %*** depending on the amount of 'distracting text'
+  - 'Distracting data' at the end of the text: Deviation of ***~ 1.3 % to ~ 4 %*** depending on the amount of 'distracting data'
-- Providing the same amount of 'distracting' text and 'facts' reduces the cosine distance and reduces the negative impact of 'distracting text':
+- Providing the same amount of 'distracting' and 'supporting' data reduces the cosine distance and therefore reduces the negative impact of 'distracting data':
-  - 75 % 'distracting data' before facts:  Deviaton of ***~ 21.5 %***
+  - 75 % 'distracting data' before 'supporting data':  Deviaton of ***~ 21.5 %***
-  - 100 % 'distracting data' before facts: Deviation of ***~ 18.8 %***
+  - 100 % 'distracting data' before 'supporting data': Deviation of ***~ 18.8 %***

 ## Learning

 Embeddings need to be carefully crafted.
-If distracting text is placed at the beginning of an embedding, it can reduce the similarity between embeddings that should be close in meaning, because it can introduce noise into the vector representation.
-On the other hand, if distracting text is placed at the end of the text, it may have less impact on the embedding.
-Specificially for the model used in the sample.
+If distracting data is placed at the beginning of an embedding, it reduces the similarity between embeddings and vectorized queries that should be close in meaning, because it introduces noise into the vector representation.

+On the other hand, if distracting data is placed at the end of the text, it may have less impact on the embedding.
+Where increasing the amount of 'distracting data' reduces the cosine distance again.
+Specificially for the embedding model used in the sample.

 Therefore, it is important to design embeddings that are robust and consistent, and that can capture the essential features of the text.